WANT EVEN MORE HEALTHY IDEAS FROM SHAPE YOUR FUTURE?

 Instead of throwing out your “ungrowable” veggies, throw them in the freezer!
 Veggie scraps such as carrot peels, onion skins, mushroom stems and garlic cloves make the perfect veggie stock or broth.
 Simply freeze all of your veggie scraps until you have three cups’ worth, then simmer them in eight cups of water over medium heat for 45 minutes.
 Once your stock is finished, strain it and then use or freeze it!

-With these fresh tips, you’ll save money, time and dinner!
+With these fresh tips on veggies you can re-grow, you’ll save money, time and dinner!
 For more ways to use your produce, browse our recipe page — and to learn how to grow your garden from scratch, check out these seasonal tips.